 - Thermal stability is improved at high temperatures, which prevents oxidation;

 - Longer service intervals are possible owing to the mentioned benefits.

 The process of creating synthetic oil is more complex and costly than mineral oil and those costs are passed on to the consumer.
 A part- (or semi-) synthetic oil is a blend of mineral and synthetic oil.
 To use the term “part synthetic” on the packaging material, the contents must include at least 10% synthetic oil.

 Fuel economy and emissions targets are forcing the viscosity of oil lower to reduce the friction coefficient (0W-16 is now possible).
 Downsized turbo engines have higher internal forces and sump capacities are decreasing, and all the while drivers demand longer service intervals.
 Then there is the ever-present drive for a greener future, with bio-degradability becoming a key objective.

 API performance level

-On the back of oil bottles, you’ll find an API number, for example SM.
+On the back of oil bottles, you’ll find an API number, for example, SM.
 The “S” denotes a spark-ignition engine and the “M” the performance level.
-The performance level increases along the alphabet, and the current highest level is N.
+The performance level increases along with the alphabet, and the current highest level is N.